bburns/PyVoyager/README.md

 Denoising test images are located in `test/denoise` - you can run the tests with `vg test denoise` - check the results in the same denoise folder.

-## Contributing

-Contributors are very welcome - take a look at the Trello board and see if there's anything you'd like to work on! https://trello.com/b/kEkGDMYR/voyager

 ## History